anonymousprime01/PRIME/README.md

 # PRIME
-Official implementation of PRIME (KDD 2027)
+This repository is the official implementation of "PRIME: Accurate and Compact PARAFAC2 Decomposition for Irregular Tensors via Masked Expansion" (KDD 2027).